SocketMobile/capturesingleentry-ios/README.md

 The following steps show how to get and build this project.

 Open a Terminal window and clone the project:
-`git clone git@github.com:SocketMobile/capturesingleentry-ios.git && cd capturesingleentry-ios`
+`$git clone https://github.com/SocketMobile/capturesingleentry-ios.git && cd capturesingleentry-ios`

 Then install Socket Mobile Capture SDK:
 `pod install`